Skip to main content

 6. Save £3 a day

-Saving money can be quite daunting, but it’s more manageable when you break it down into small goals.
+Saving money can feel daunting, but it is more manageable when you break it down into small goals.
 The idea of saving £1,095 in a year sounds like a lot, but £3 a day is not that difficult.
-Think about some of the small purchases you make every day that you can cut out and you’ll soon be able to save money each day to put in your holiday fund.
+Think about some of the small purchases you make every day that you can cut out, and you will soon be able to put money into your holiday fund.
+Cutting back on takeaway coffees, meal deals, or unused subscriptions can all add up quickly.

 7. Weigh your luggage beforehand